 When a project lands, we select team members that bring immediate value, whether previous experience, daily life observations, or personality fit, to the problem we will be solving.
 This cross-functional team stays constant through the development cycle – a prototype technician is involved with uncovering insights, and an insights researcher is involved with go-to-market strategy development.
 There is constant cross-pollination of perspectives because everyone’s feedback is valuable.
 Details are picked over and assumptions are challenged, so there is a lot of looping within that movement.

 New projects begin with immersion activities.
 We delve into the category to better understand opportunities and challenges, and uncover insights that help drive concept development.
 Consumers are crucial in this phase because they get us out of our own heads.
 The project then moves into ideation, where our industrial designers take the lead and develop a wide range of initial concepts.
-Once the concepts have been reviewed with our client partners, we conduct qualitative focus groups to better understand concepts’ strengths and weaknesses.
-Consumer research, whether focus groups, ethnographic observations, online qualitative techniques, or quantitative studies, are an ongoing part of the Nottingham Spirk process as they help us further vet and evolve concepts through the lens of the consumer experience.
+Once the concepts have been reviewed with our client partners, we conduct qualitative focus groups to better understand a concept’s strengths and weaknesses.
+Consumer research, whether focus groups, ethnographic observations, online qualitative techniques, or quantitative studies, is an ongoing part of the Nottingham Spirk process as it helps vet and evolve concepts through the lens of the consumer experience.

 While focus groups often provide us with solid direction, we have learned to listen for the off-beat comments that might strengthen a less than favorable concept.
 Designers consider the feedback, further refine the concepts, and with client partner input, narrow down the options.
 We also begin reviewing the concept for patentability.